 Day 3: Mui Ne

 After a lovely night in the Mui Ne Ocean House, we were looking forward to our first highlight of the trip: the Mui Ne Sand Dunes.
 We woke up at 04:00 AM in order to hop on the early “sunrise tour”.

-This trip was VERY underwhelming.
+This trip was very underwhelming.

 We arrived at the sand dunes way after the sun had already come up, which was disappointing.
 Then, we were dropped at a parking lot, where dozens of other tourists were grouped into lines in order to rent an ATV at an extra charge.
-My girlfriend and I skipped this experience, as we felt it was super tourist trappy and quite honestly not worth it.
+Rachel and I skipped this experience, as we felt it was super tourist trappy and quite honestly not worth it.
 We took some pretty pictures of the area and continued on our trip.

 The next stop was the Fairy Stream.